shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 When scan mode is enabled, the display changes to show the *lower* and *upper* scan limit frequencies, instead of showing the Tx frequency.

-Initially the scan limits will be set to the current VFO Rx frequency, minus 1Mhz to plus 1Mhz.
+Initially the scan limits will be set to the current VFO Rx frequency to the current VFO Rx frequency plus 1Mhz.

 Scan limits can be changed by manually entering both frequencies *e.g.*